inet-framework/inet-showcases/docs/visualizer/routingtable/index.md

 The examples so far have had static routes, but in many scenarios, routing tables change dynamically.
 In the following example simulation, the routing tables are changed by AODV (Advanced On-Demand Vector Routing Protocol).
-The simulation can be run by choosing the <var>Dynamic</var> configuration from the ini file.
+The simulation can be run by choosing the `Dynamic` configuration from the ini file.

-The network contains a series of <var>AODVRouters</var>.
+The network contains a series of `AODVRouters`.
 These are mobile hosts that have AODV and IP forwarding enabled.
 Six of the hosts are laid out in a chain, and are stationary.
-Their communication ranges are specified so that each host can only reach the adjacent hosts. <var>destinationHost</var> moves up and down along the chain, and is only in the communication range of one or two nearby hosts.
+Their communication ranges are specified so that each host can only reach the adjacent hosts. `destinationHost` moves up and down along the chain, and is only in the communication range of one or two nearby hosts.

-We want the AODV protocol to configure the routing tables, so the network configurator is instructed not to add static routes. <var>sourceHost</var> is configured to ping <var>destinationHost</var>.
-Since each host is capable of reaching the adjacent hosts only, the ping packets are relayed to
-<var>destinationHost</var> through the chain.
-As the network topology changes
-because of node mobility, the AODV protocol dynamically configures the routing tables.
-To reduce clutter, we set the <var>destinationFilter</var> parameter of the visualizer to <var>"destinationHost"</var>.
+We want the AODV protocol to configure the routing tables, so the network configurator is instructed not to add static routes. `sourceHost` is configured to ping `destinationHost`.
+Since each host is capable of reaching the adjacent hosts only, the ping packets are relayed to `destinationHost` through the chain.
+As the network topology changes because of node mobility, the AODV protocol dynamically configures the routing tables.
+To reduce clutter, we set the `destinationFilter` parameter of the visualizer to `"destinationHost"`.

 The following animation depicts what happens when the simulation is run.

 <p><video autoplay loop controls src="routingtablevisualizer2.mp4" onclick="this.paused ? this.play() : this.pause();" width="854" height="740">
 </video></p>

-When <var>destinationHost</var> starts to move downwards, packets get routed along the chain to the host that is currently adjacent to
-<var>destinationHost</var>.
-Finally, this host relays the packets to
-<var>destinationHost</var>.
-As the node moves, routing tables are kept up to date by
-AODV to relay the packets along the chain to <var>destinationHost</var>.
+When `destinationHost` starts to move downwards, packets get routed along the chain to the host that is currently adjacent to `destinationHost`.
+Finally, this host relays the packets to `destinationHost`.
+As the node moves, routing tables are kept up to date by AODV to relay the packets along the chain to `destinationHost`.
 On the way back, the lower hosts are not taking part of the packet relay, and the unused entries remain in their routing tables for a while, then they time out and are removed.
-When <var>destinationHost</var> gets to the top of the playground, the process starts over again.
+When `destinationHost` gets to the top of the playground, the process starts over again.
 The visualizer continually reacts to changes in the routing tables, and updates the visualization accordingly.

 ## More information

 This example only demonstrated the key features of routing table visualization.
-For more information, refer to the <var>RoutingTableVisualizer</var> NED documentation.
+For more information, refer to the `RoutingTableVisualizer` NED documentation.

 ## Discussion